What Is Deductible?

 What usually changes the answer

-Many expenses are not a simple “yes” or “no” because the tax treatment often depends on how you use the item and whether you can support the business purpose.
-Across most categories on this site, these are the factors that make an expense deductible (or risky):
+Many expenses are not a simple "yes" or "no" because tax treatment depends on how you use the item and whether you can support the business purpose.
+Across most categories on this site, these are the factors that determine deductibility:

 Recordkeeping checklist (save this)

-If you claim deductions, the simplest way to reduce stress later is to keep the same set of records for each expense.
-Most of our lookup pages end with a “Records” section — here’s the short version you can reuse:
+The simplest way to reduce tax stress is to keep the same set of records for each expense throughout the year.
+Most lookup pages end with a "Records" section — here's the short version you can reuse across all categories:

 Popular questions